-The most important of these is the \Rightarrow Fairtrade Audit, but other tools - such as \Rightarrow Fairtrace Alerts and \Rightarrow Trader Induction - also help make assurance more robust and improve the compliance levels of certified customers.
+The most important of these is the → Fairtrade Audit, but other tools - such as → Fairtrace Alerts and → Induction Training for Traders and Producers - also help make assurance more robust and improve the compliance levels of certified customers.

 4.1.
 Fairtrade Audit